sukadateam/Private-message-server/README.md

 # Can I get a copy of the host file?
 <br> Personal meet ups are required.
 The host file will be encrypted and converted to c++.
 Send me a pm.

+# How long will it take to finish?
+<br> In my own opion, it will take a few years.

+# Will the project ever be fully release(including the host file)?
+<br> Yes, I will eventually release the source code for all the files.